 To summarize, from Service Strategy to Service Transition stage, business requirements are determined, gathered, documented and agreed as service level requirements.
 After the successful deployment of new service or changes to existing services on a live environment, service level requirements are turned into a service level agreement between the business and IT service provider.
 Service level agreements create transparency between the IT service provider and its customer, be it the business, specific business functions or the end-user.
 It stipulates exactly what the customer can expect from the IT service provider.

-You may want to test your knowledge about Service Level Agreements, we advise you to take a sample ITIL foundation exam to see how you score and be ready for the real ITIL exam.
+You may want to test your knowledge, we advise you to take a sample ITIL foundation exam to see how you score and be ready for the real ITIL exam.

 Review by: Violet Adams